BenRoss92/CV/README.md

 ---

 I’m a full stack developer with a creative background in music.
-I developed a passion for coding whilst teaching myself front-end development, and decided to pursue software development by studying full-stack development at Makers Academy, Europe’s leading coding boot camp.
+While teaching myself front-end development in my spare time, I developed a passion for coding and decided to pursue software development by studying full-stack development at Makers Academy, London's leading coding boot camp.
+Since then I have gained hands-on experience at companies with both small and large teams in a variety of technologies in new and older codebases.

 ## Experience